taras-git/AddressDecoder/readme.md

 All cases can not be automated.
 Code can work with the simple ones:

- - Street name and house number
+ - Street name and house number;
- - Street name and house number with letter
+ - Street name and house number with letter;
- - Street number with name and house number
+ - Street number with name and house number.

 ### Test Data
 Test data are combined in JSON file (data/test_data.json)
- - input - the string before decoding
+ - input - the address string before decoding;
- - street and housenumber - expected results after decoding
+ - street and housenumber - expected results after decoding;

 Code takes the input string, decodes it and compares with the expected relevant values from test_data.json